sunil55999/SignalSo/replit.md

 SignalOS is a comprehensive trading automation platform that parses Telegram signals, executes trades on MT5, and provides real-time monitoring through a web dashboard.
 The system consists of three main components: a Python desktop application for signal processing and MT5 integration, an Express.js server with TypeScript for API services, and a React web dashboard for monitoring and administration.

+## Status: Production Ready with Complete Synchronization

+All critical synchronization issues have been resolved.
+The system now features robust real-time communication between web dashboard, backend server, and desktop application with comprehensive error handling and recovery mechanisms.

 ## System Architecture

 ### Frontend Architecture